tgregory98/GPPD-analysis/README.md

 - Jupyter Notebooks for designing the project.
 - Visualisation using the Matplotlib library.

-**The easiest way of viewing this project is via the [.md notebook file](https://github.com/tgregory98/GPPD-analysis/tree/master/code/notebook/notebook.md).**
+**The easiest way of viewing this project is via the [.md notebook file](https://github.com/tgregory98/GPPD-analysis/tree/master/code/notebook/notebook.md).
+If you want to try it out for youtself, follow the "How-to (Windows)" section below.**

 ## Project outline
 The train of thought behind this project.